- Homosexuality

 Homosexual activity in China is legal.

-Same-sex marriage in China is other type of partnership.
+Same-sex marriage in China is civil unions (limited rights).

 Additionally, Beijing provides dependent residency status to foreign same-sex couples since the 1st of July 2013.